open-telemetry/opentelemetry-ruby/instrumentation/concurrent_ruby/README.md

 # OpenTelemetry Concurrent Ruby Instrumentation

-The OpenTelemetry Concurrent Ruby gem is a community maintained instrumentation for the [Concurrent Ruby][concurentruby-home].
+The OpenTelemetry Concurrent Ruby gem is a community maintained instrumentation for the [Concurrent Ruby][concurrent-ruby-home].
 This is a concurrency toolkit inspired from various languages and classic concurrency patterns.

 ## How do I get started?